GuyAtTheFront/ws17/README.md

 # Workshop17

 ## models
-* Ignore all annotations on in Models, there unless you want to learn Jackson
+* Ignore all annotations on in Models, unless you want to learn Jackson
 * The model structure is more complicated than necessary because I was testing Jackson

 ## WeatherService.java